Gear Reviews

 Hiking Boot Alternative: The Altra Lone Peak 4 Review

-Treksumo was created with hiking and trekking in mind, but from time to time we step off the well-beaten hiking routes in order to explore and review gear we think should have a place in your packing list.
-A good example of this is the hiking boot alternative category as today we’re going to be walking through a quick Altra Lone Peak 4 review.
+Treksumo was created with hiking and trekking in mind, but from time to time Jake and I step off the well-beaten hiking routes to explore and review gear we think should have a place in our packing list.
+A good example of this is the hiking boot alternative category as today we will be walking through a quick Altra Lone Peak 4 review.

 We originally looked at this topic when we answered the question should I use hiking boots or trail runners for my hikes?
-Check out that post for thoughts and advice we’ve collected over the years.
+Check out that post for thoughts and advice we’ve collected over time.

-You’ve probably already guessed that Altra are a company that make footwear for road and cross country running.
+You’ve probably already guessed that Altra is a company that makes footwear for road and cross-country running.
 So why are we reviewing running shoes?
-Because I’ve found they make an near-perfect alternative to hiking shoes and walking boots as you’ll see.
+I’ve found they make a near-perfect alternative to hiking shoes and walking boots as you’ll see.

 Preamble over.
-Time to review the Lone Peak 4 trainers.
+It’s time to review the Lone Peak 4 trainers.

 What Are Lone Peak 4s Shoes Designed For?